 Sign up for the free Rite Aid Wellness+ card at RiteAid.com.
 Each time you shop, use your phone number or hand your Wellness+ card to the cashier.
-In addition to special savings, using the Wellness+ card will qualify you to receive +Up Rewards (more info below) and save you an additional 10% on Rite Aid brand products everyday.
+Using the Wellness+ card will qualify you to receive Wellness+ points for every dollar you spend.
+The more points you earn the more you save, up to 20% off the entire store!

 Rite Aid in-ad coupons can be found in the weekly sales circular in the Sunday paper and near the entrance of your local Rite Aid store.
 These are store coupons with the sequence RC49 preceding the numerals under the barcode.
 Rite Aid coupon policy calls these “Rite Aid Manufacturer Coupons”.
 (It’s like a coupon contradiction: Is it a Rite Aid store coupon or a manufacturer coupon?)
 Rest assured these are store coupons.